 Dean’s Research Scholar

-The Dean's Research Scholar will focus on full-time research while taking a leave of absence from medical school.
-During their time, they will make life-long connections with department members as well as other researchers across campus.
+The Dean’s Research Scholars focus on full-time research while taking a leave of absence from Medical School.
+During their time, they will make lifelong connections with department members as well as other researchers across campus.

-Ideally, the student will have ample time to complete a research project and will have the opportunity to present their work as a thesis to complete an M.D. with Distinction in Research.
+The students have ample time to complete a research project and have the opportunity to present their work as a thesis to complete an M.D. with Distinction in Research.
 No other employment is allowed during this year.

-A complete application for consideration needs to be turned in by April 1.
+A complete application for consideration must be turned in by April 1.

 A complete application consists of:

-Training plan that outlines the support provided by the mentor and his/her department.
-To assure development into an independent researcher, the mentor and student will need to develop a training plan that includes research as well as other educational opportunities available to the student.
-This plan needs to include any opportunities for extra education in the field he/she is researching, such as Journal Clubs or departmental conferences.
+- Training plan that outlines the support provided by the mentor and his/her department.
+To assure the student's development into an independent researcher, the mentor and student will need to develop a training plan that includes research as well as other educational opportunities available to the student.
+This plan needs to include any opportunities for extra education in the field he/she is researching, such as journal clubs or departmental conferences.
 Most importantly, the research facilities and resources that the mentor will provide to the student as part of the learning experience are needed.
 Additional faculty or researchers who might mentor the student might also be included as resources for the student.

-Two letters of recommendation that address student interest in research or academic integrity.
-The letters should be emailed to Amanda Arista at email@example.com.
+- Two letters of recommendation that address student interest in research or academic integrity.
+The letters should be emailed to Amanda Arista. firstname.lastname@example.org

-Once the applications are received, the top applicants will be expected to interview with a panel of researchers to discuss their career goals as well as discuss their proposed research projects.
+Once the applications are received, the top applicants will be expected to interview with a panel of researchers to discuss their career goals and their proposed research projects.